 - Low birth weight

-- Down syndrome or other chromosomal abnormality in the fetus
+- Klinefelter syndrome or other chromosomal problems

 - Gestational diabetes mellitus

 - High levels of alpha-fetoprotein